 As part of the Immigration Project, on April 7, 2006, CUNY opened an Immigration Center at York College.
 It established a volunteer corps of professionals to assist in reaching out to students, their families, and the surrounding communities with immigration and naturalization services.
 In May 2007 the Staff became full-time and began providing services Monday thru Friday.
-They assist in the preparation of citizenship, green card, relative petitions and other applications, and the also offer counseling services.
-During one two-month period, this year, the center assisted over 200 clients.
+They assist in the preparation of citizenship, green card, relative petitions and other applications.
+The center also offers counseling services.